edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 After deciding on the number of topics, I visualized the topics in a grid of wordclouds below.
 The wordclouds show the top 20 words for that topic, sized by its importance.
 ![wordcloud](/assets/images/breast_cancer/wordcloud_grid.png)

 This could be difficult to read in first glance.
-I looked up a few key terms in each topic and posted links to some articles I found.
+I looked up a few key terms in each topic and provided links to some articles I found.

 <table>
   <thead>